What is a Handicap in Golf & How Can I Improve It?

 What is a Golf Handicap?

-Regardless of the individual differences between systems, all methods of calculating it basically rely on determining a player’s ability by evaluating his/her most recently played grounds.
-This means that no one’s remains fixed for any length of time, but is constantly being adjusted in accordance with those most recent rounds played.
+Regardless of the individual differences between handicap systems, all methods of calculating handicap basically rely on determining a player's ability by evaluating his/her most recently played grounds.
+This means that no one's handicap remains fixed for any length of time, but is constantly being adjusted in accordance with those most recent rounds played.

-Many people have the mistaken notion that it represents a player’s average score, but this is not strictly true.
-This is instead meant to be a reflection of a player’s potential or average best round.
-This is why golfers who have low handicaps will generally play rounds close to their own handicaps, whereas high handicappers tend to be more inconsistent, and will post rounds that are often significantly above or below theirs.
+Many people have the mistaken notion that a handicap represents a player's average score, but this is not strictly true.
+The handicap is instead meant to be a reflection of a player's potential or average best round.
+This is why golfers who have low handicaps will generally play rounds close to their handicap, whereas high handicappers tend to be more inconsistent, and will post rounds that are often significantly above or below their handicap.

 Whenever you play a round, you can subtract the course rating from your score and then multiply that number by 113.
-Then you would divide that answer by the slope identified on the scorecard, so as to arrive at the differential.
-Course rating and slope are strongly associated with the degree of difficulty of any course, and that’s why they figure prominently into calculating.
+Then you would divide that answer by the slope identified on the scorecard, so as to arrive at the handicap differential.
+Course rating and slope are strongly associated with the degree of difficulty of any golf course, and that's why they figure prominently into calculating your handicap.

 What Can I Do to Improve My Handicap?

-Another way to lower yours is to hit the driving range a little more frequently to practice your swing.
-If you have a golf practice mat at home, you’ll be in good shape, because that will allow you to practice much more frequently than if you had to go to a driving range every day and pay for buckets of balls.
+Another way to lower your handicap is to hit the driving range a little more frequently to practice your golf swing.
+If you have a practice mat at home, you'll be in good shape, because that will allow you to practice much more frequently than if you had to go to a driving range every day and pay for buckets of balls.

 Honing Your Game